About The College of Humanities and Social Sciences

-The College of Humanities and Social Sciences' departments and programs offer students the breadth of a traditional liberal arts education in the humanities and social sciences while preparing them for a wide range of professions, for graduate school, and for advanced professional study in fields such as law, education, public administration, clinical psychology, and business.
-For students who intend to become teachers, many of our departments provide a study track for entry into the elementary school teaching credential program, and the College offers secondary credentials in English/Language Arts, Foreign Languages, and History/Social Science.
-Students who graduate with a degree from H&SS are assured of having depth of understanding in their field of study and the useful core skills that are most attractive to prospective employers and to success in graduate school.
+The College of Humanities and Social Sciences' departments and programs offer students the breadth of a traditional liberal arts education in the humanities and social sciences while preparing them to be members of a global society participating in a wide range of professions or advanced academic or professional study.
+Students who graduate with a degree from H&SS are assured of having depth of understanding in their field of study and the useful core skills that are most attractive to prospective employers and most useful for success in graduate school.

-Of course important learning takes place outside of the formal structure of classes as well.
+Learning takes place both within and outside of the traditional classroom.
 H&SS provides many opportunities for students to be involved in faculty research projects, to participate in professional internships, and to be active members of student clubs.
-Students can study in Washington, D.C. or in one of several overseas programs that take place during the regular academic year, summer, and intersession.
-The H&SS Interclub Council (ICC) provides additional leadership opportunities for students in the College, as well as promoting communication among more than 50 clubs and organizations run by and for Humanities and Social Sciences students.
+Students can intern in Washington, D.C. or participate in one of several study abroad and study away programs that are offered within the College.
+The H&SS Interclub Council (ICC) provides additional leadership opportunities for students in the College and serves more than 50 clubs and organizations run by and for Humanities and Social Sciences students.

 Please visit our academic programs and the many majors, minors, and graduate degrees offered within the College of Humanities and Social Sciences.
-More information is available through the academic advising provided by each of the College's departments and programs as well as by the staff in our Student Access Center located in Humanities 112.
+More information is available through the academic advising provided by each of the College's departments and programs as well as by the H&SS Student Success Center located in Humanities 112.

 Message from the Dean